BitPoet/MediaLibrary/README.md

 ## Compatibility

-Currently only tested with PW 2.7.2
+This branches is compatible with ProcessWire 3.x

 ## Description